 You have everything from the 5’ Ultralight to a 7’6” medium heavy rod.

-This rod is made of carbon fiber and has a cork handle and stainless steel guides.
-It’s an ideal setup for your finesse-style fishing.
+This rod is made from carbon fiber and has a cork handle and stainless steel guides.
+It’s an ideal setup for finesse-style fishing.
 Don’t overthink too much when making this purchase!
-The variety of models can make you purchase a rod you may not need.
+The variety of models available can make the choice a bit confusing, so choose an option that suits your most common style of fishing.

 If you’re looking for a more versatile trout rod option in the range, then a 7’ fast action medium 2-piece rod is exactly what you need.
 You can make long and short casts and detect any strike!
 Take it to streams and lakes, and you’ll land any trout you are fortunate enough to strike into.